huderlem/poryscript/README.md

 pokeemerald/tools/poryscript/poryscript.exe
 pokeemerald/tools/poryscript/font_widths.json
 ```
+It's also a good idea to add `tools/poryscript` to your `.gitignore` before your next commit.

 2. Update the Makefile with these changes (Note, don't add the `+` symbol at the start of the lines.
 That's just to show the line is being added.):
 ```diff
 + SCRIPT := tools/poryscript/poryscript$(EXE)